Preliminary Studies Say Yes, but Using These Drugs Is Risky, so They Are Reserved for Very Severe Cases of Acne

 Drugs that treat auto-immune diseases (i.e. rheumatoid arthritis or psoriasis) work by reducing inflammation in the body.
 Since acne is at its core an inflammatory disease, they may also help reduce acne, and initial studies have shown they are effective.

 However, since these drugs work by repressing the immune system, that means the likelihood of getting a severe infection increases when taking them.
-For this reason, doctors do not not regularly prescribe them for acne, and when they are prescribed, it is normally only for cases of very severe cases.
+For this reason, doctors do not regularly prescribe them for acne, and when they are prescribed, it is normally only for very severe cases.

 Examples of so-called small molecule auto-immune drugs, which are taken orally: